nicolemne/studio-north-project/README.md

 ### Solved Bugs

+I've encountered several "bugs" on the journey of making this website, and most of them I've corrected by seeking help online.

+Some bugs I've encountered and fixed:

+- Header text not showing up on top of the hero image.
+- Footer not sticking to bottom of the page
+- Image of the house on index.html not showing up
+- Header text not being centered

 ## Credits

 The Love Running project has been a design inspiration for my own project.
-For help with syntax and formatting, please see links and description below.
+The help I've used with syntax and formatting, please see links and description below.

 ### Code Used